 Constructed with two open seams like a grooved seam, the double seam has a 90-degree angle to form a corner.

-It can be used for compound curves and sometimes requires special tooling to clasp it tightly.
+This joint is ideal for compound curves and may require special tooling to clasp it tightly.

 Share article: